Feature Length Essays

-The SAIS Review holds a contest, open to all SAIS students, each semester.
-We encourage all students to participate in the contest.
-There are three separate contests: (1) Essay Contest, (2) Photo Essay Contest and (3) Book Review Contest.
+The SAIS Review holds three contests, open to all SAIS students, each semester: (1) Essay Contest, (2) Photo Essay Contest, and (3) Book Review Contest.
 The winning entry in each category is awarded a cash prize and is published in the subsequent issue of the SAIS Review.

 - Topic should be in the field of international relations, broadly understood.

-- The contest is open only to SAIS students.
-Ph.D. candidates must be pre-dissertation.
+- The contest is open to SAIS students.
+(Ph.D. candidates must be pre-dissertation.)

 - Papers are evaluated on the basis of originality of topic and approach, scholarly value, and style.